section-engineering-education/engineering-education/content/articles/multiclass-text-classification-with-pyspark/index.md

 This includes different methods that take data and fit them into the data or feature.

-Transformers involve the following stages.
+Transformers involve the following stages:

 #### Tokenizer
-Convert the input text and converts it into word tokens.
-This word tokens into short phrases that act as input into our model.
+It convert the input text and converts it into word tokens.
+This word tokens are short phrases that act as inputs into our model.

-For a detailed information about Tokenizer [click here](https://huggingface.co/transformers/main_classes/tokenizer.html)
+For a detailed information about Tokenizer click [here](https://huggingface.co/transformers/main_classes/tokenizer.html).

 #### StopWordsRemover
-Extract all the stop word available in our dataset.
-Stop words are set of words that are used in a given language frequently.
+It extract all the stop words available in our dataset.
+Stop words are set of words that are used in a given sentence frequently.
 These words may be biased when building the classifier.

-For a detailed information about StopWordsRemover [click here](https://spark.apache.org/docs/latest/api/python/reference/api/pyspark.ml.feature.StopWordsRemover.html)
+For a detailed information about StopWordsRemover click [here](https://spark.apache.org/docs/latest/api/python/reference/api/pyspark.ml.feature.StopWordsRemover.html).

 #### CountVectorizer
-Convert from text to vectors of numbers.
+It convert from text to vectors of numbers.
 Numbers are easily understood by the machine rather than text.

-For a detailed information about CountVectorizer [click here](https://towardsdatascience.com/basics-of-countvectorizer-e26677900f9c)
+For a detailed information about CountVectorizer click [here](https://towardsdatascience.com/basics-of-countvectorizer-e26677900f9c).

 #### Inverse Document Frequency(IDF)
-It's a statistic measure which indicates how important a word is relative to other documents in a collection of documents.
+It's a statistic measure that indicates how important a word is relative to other documents in a collection of documents.
 This creates a relation between different words in a document.
-If a word frequently appears in a given document and also frequently appears in other documents, it shows that it has no predictive power towards classification.
+If a word frequently appears in a given document, and also frequently appears in other documents, it shows that it has no predictive power towards classification.
 The more the word is rare in given documents the more it has value in predictive analysis.

-For a detailed understanding about IDF [click here](https://medium.com/the-programmer/how-does-bag-of-words-tf-idf-works-in-deep-learning-d668d05d281b)
+For a detailed understanding about IDF click [here](https://medium.com/the-programmer/how-does-bag-of-words-tf-idf-works-in-deep-learning-d668d05d281b).

 2. Estimators
-An estimator takes data as input, fits model into the data, and produces a model into a model we can use to make predictions.
+An estimator takes data as input, fits model into the data, and produces a model we can use to make predictions.

 The estimator is as shown.